2ndrew2ncheta/Advanced-Data-Group-Project-3/README.md

 ## Data

-This analysis uses LOTS OF spreadsheets.
+This analysis is based on two spreadsheets.

 The spreadsheets come from the following sources:

 - Name of source:
-  - `name_of_spreadsheet.xlsx`: Raw data of TKTKTK
+  - `acris_sales_2020-2022.csv`: Raw data on 2003 building sales in New York City from the years 2020-2022.
+These data are based on the BIP Database from the University Neighborhood Housing Program.
+  - 'file_201_data_sm_tract.csv': Raw data from the Tax Commission Income & Expenses forms, submitted by landowners to the tax commission seeking revisions on their tax payments.
+This file contains information from 26,886 forms submitted to the tax commission.

-Each of the spreadsheets contain, among others, the following columns relevant to the analysis:
+These spreadsheets contain, among others, the following columns relevant to the analysis:

-- `tktktk` — TK description
-- `tktktk` — TK description
+- `price_per_bldg` — The sale price of the buildings represented in the acris file.
+- `TOTAL INCOME FROM REAL ESTATE` — The annual business income for building owners in the 201 file, including rents, billboards, and ancillary services.
+- 'TOTAL EXPENSES' — The total annual expenses for owners represented in the 201 file, such as maintenance and management expenses.
+- Borough, Block, and Lot: both files contain information on the BBL of each building, a unique identifier for property plots in New York City.

 ## Methodology

-The notebook [`tktktktk.ipynb`](notebooks/tktktktk.ipynb) performs the following analyses:
+The notebook [`Cap Rates(final).ipynb`](notebooks/Cap Rates(final).ipynb) performs the following analyses:

-##### Part 1: TKTK
+##### Part 1: Import and Cleaning

-- Description of what you did with the data
+- Both spreadsheets were imported into Python and cleaned of duplicates.
+Both files contained unexpected duplicates--perhaps due to erroneous filings or multiple sales within the two-year period.
+In order to simplify the analysis, we omitted these data using the drop_duplicates() function.

-##### Part 2: TKTK
+##### Part 2: Calculation of Cap Rates

-- Description of what you did with the data
+- The two data sets were merged into a single data frame for the 241 unique BBLs that are represented on both data sets.
+Using the combined dataframe, the columns for income, expenses, and building cost were used to calculate the capitalization ratio for each building, using the formula CR=(I-E)/BC.
+Buildings that do not have enough information to calculate a capitalization rate were dropped using the dropna() function.

+##### Part 3: Analysis by Borough

+Using these results, we computed the mean and median capitalization rates for each of the four boroughs.
+Staten Island was not included.

 ## Outputs

-The notebooks output this spreadsheet which contains TKTK: [`output/tktktk.csv`](output/tktktk.csv).
+The notebooks output this spreadsheet which contains the merged data from the two spreadsheets, and the capitalization rate for 241 buildings represented on both sheets : [`output/capitalizationrates.csv`](output/capitalizationrates.csv).

 ## Running the analysis yourself

 You can run the analysis yourself.
 To do so, you'll need the following installed on your computer:

 - Python 3
-- The Python libraries specified in [`requirements.txt`](requirements.txt)
+- Pandas
+- Jupyter Notebooks

 ## Licensing